lancershield/docs/docs/vuln-db/low/Gas-Inefficiencies-attack.md

 ## 📄 Justifications & Analysis

--**Impact**: Leads to high transaction costs and inefficiency, but no loss of funds or functionality.
+- **Impact**: Leads to high transaction costs and inefficiency, but no loss of funds or functionality.

--**Exploitability**: Cannot be exploited in the traditional sense; rather, it causes passive economic degradation.
+- **Exploitability**: Cannot be exploited in the traditional sense; rather, it causes passive economic degradation.

--**Reachability**: Affects regularly used public/external functions in most contracts.
+- **Reachability**: Affects regularly used public/external functions in most contracts.

--**Complexity**: No effort required by the user; impact is implicit in normal use.
+- **Complexity**: No effort required by the user; impact is implicit in normal use.

--**Detectability**: Readily caught by Slither, Remix, and manual gas profiling.
+- **Detectability**: Readily caught by Slither, Remix, and manual gas profiling.